AUD, USD, NZD, EUR, GBP, SGD, HKD, JPY, CAD, THB, AED, VND, CNY

-The card has a standard purchase fee of $15, $0 if your order online and it is one of the few prepaid travel cards on the market that does not have an inactivity fee so you can keep the card until your next trip if you have money left on the card (but make sure you check the cards expiry date as they do expire at some point.)
+The card has no purchase fee, whether you order it online or in a branch and it is one of the few prepaid travel cards on the market that does not have an inactivity fee so you can keep the card until your next trip if you have money left on the card (but make sure you check the cards expiry date as they do expire at some point.)

 You can store up to 13 currencies at any one time, the most of any prepaid card on the market.
 This is one of the only prepaid travel cards to preload Vietnamese Dong, Chinese Reminbi and it is one of the few to also have Thai Baht as an option.
 The smart card feature means that it will always use the currency of the country in which the transaction is made first, as long as that currency is loaded on the card.

-The Travel Money Card does not charge a cross currency conversion charge if you make a purchase in a currency other than the one on your card but if you want to add new funds to your card while you are away be sure that you have your default currency order set up correctly or you could find yourself paying unnecessary exchange rate charges.
+The Travel Money Card does have a 4.00% cross currency conversion charge if you make a purchase in a currency other than the one on your card so make sure you have the right currency loaded before you spend.

 Prepaid travel cards are great for the budget conscious traveller as they allow you to set a travel budget and stick to it without the temptation of going into debt over that 'must do' romantic sunset cruise with 50 other tourists.